 Before making your payment, you can indicate that you want proof of donation.
 The document will be automatically sent to you by email.

-Until 10 September, it will be possible to add your existing team to the Race for the Cure in your area so that you can take part in the event.
+It will be possible to add your existing team to the Race for the Cure in your area so that you can take part in the event.

 Use your registration mail to edit your team page.
 Check if you ticked the box ‘I want my team visible on the Race for the Cure website’.